 Assuming they are 50/50 the court will then appoint a referee who takes control of the property and selects a real estate agent.
 The Realtor goes out and gets potential buyers for the property.
 The buyers are all told the sale is subject to approval by the court.
 The buyers all come together on an appointed date for an auction in the courtroom.
 It’s a regular type auction where there can be overbids and anybody can overbid.
 Even one of the owners can overbid and likely be able to get credit for their half interest in the property if it is a 50/50 ownership.

 For Example, if the successful bid for the property is $1,000,000 they would only have to pay $500,000.
-They could get financing for $500,000 as opposed to one of the third party buyers who would have to come up with the full million dollars.
+They could get financing for $500,000 as opposed to one of the third-party buyers who would have to come up with the full million dollars.

 The real estate agent’s commission is then paid, the referee’s fees are paid, and the remaining proceeds, the equity, are divided between the co-owners.

+court order to force sale of property.
 One co-owner cannot say: “I’m not selling the property, too bad!”
 The court will force them to sell the property if there is a partition by sale.

 How Much Does a Partition Action Cost?

+California partition action attorneys fees.
+Attorney fees are agreed upon between the client and attorney.
 The referee gets paid thousands of dollars, tens of thousands of dollars sometimes.
 That is money out of both co-owners pockets when they don’t agree on a satisfactory, mutually agreeable partition by appraisal.

-Can a Petition Action be Stopped?
+Can a Partition Action be Stopped?

 It’s a relatively simple type of lawsuit because there are no defenses to it except for the one major defense would be Waiver.
-The Waiver would be if the party that did not want to sell had a defense to the lawsuit that the other co-owner waived the right to partition, usually in writing.

 Sometimes I am asked, “Well, how do I get back the money for the improvements I spent on the property?”
 That depends on how the title had been held.
 If it was held on co-tenancy as opposed to joint tenancy, one party can recover certain costs of improvements.
 If it is held in joint tenancy before the partition sale, one joint tenant normally cannot recover costs of improvements unless there was an agreement or understanding in writing, as to one party being reimbursed for expenses they incurred on behalf of the entire property.